Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress01/05/2024

-Secretary of State Blinken reaffirmed that the US does not support Israel sending troops into Rafah in Gaza, after Prime Minister Netanyahu vowed to attack the city.
+Secretary of State Blinken reaffirmed that the US does not support Israel's military invasion of Rafah in Gaza, after Prime Minister Netanyahu vowed to attack the city.

 US Secretary of State Anthony Blinken arrived in Israel on May 1, the final stop on his Middle East tour, and had a 2.5-hour meeting with host Prime Minister Benjamin Netanyahu in Jerusalem.

-The two sides also discussed the ceasefire between Israel and Hamas, with Blinken saying the Palestinian militant group was blocking the negotiations.
-The US secretary of state acknowledged that aid flows into the Gaza Strip had increased after Israel reopened some routes into the territory last month at Washington’s request.
+The two sides also discussed the ceasefire agreement between Israel and Hamas, with Mr. Blinken saying the Palestinian militant group was obstructing the negotiations.
+The US secretary of state acknowledged that the flow of aid into the Gaza Strip had increased after Israel reopened some routes into the territory last month at Washington's request.

 "Mr. Blinken emphasized the importance of maintaining and increasing these improvement efforts," spokesman Miller said.